 There are various methods you can use to pay your income tax bill.
 These are:

-In Japan, income tax is paid tax in three installments.
-Prepayments are made in July and November of the current tax year, with the final installment due by 15 March the following year.
+In Japan, some taxpayers are required to make prepayments of income tax (予定納税).
+Where applicable, these prepayments are made in two instalments, due on 31 July and 30 November of the current tax year.
+The final settlement of income tax is then paid by 15 March of the following year.

 Income tax refunds